 Free Athletes train anywhere and everywhere.
 When and where do you train?

 “Mostly in the evenings after work.
 I do Freeletics in several different spots around Munich where I live.
 I’ve never trained anywhere crazy like on top of a building, but I don’t have to.
 Training is effective even when you do it in your bedroom.
 It’s not the place that’s special, it’s the people.
 I remember when Freeletics was just starting, and one day 50 people showed up to train.
 That was crazy.
-Now there are so many different groups it’s normal to see people training all over the city.”
+Now there are so many different groups, it’s normal to see people training all over the city.”

 It sounds like you are very inclusive…

 “YES!
 That’s the most important thing!
-Freeletics is not just strangers working out together.
-We are a big family and we will welcome anyone.
-I am always looking to hook people up with others who will make them better.
+Freeletics isn't just strangers working out together.
+We're a big family and we welcome anyone.
+I'm always looking to hook people up with others who will make them better.
 I want people to make new friends.
 Free Athletes do not laugh at new people, because everyone was new at some point.
-I have never seen a Free Athlete insult another Free Athlete.
+I've never seen a Free Athlete insult another Free Athlete.
 Instead, everyone welcomes new athletes and tries to help them.
-It doesn’t matter how old you are, if you are a woman or a man… all different types train and all are welcome.
+It doesn’t matter how old you are, if you are a woman or a man… everyone trains together and everyone is welcome.

 Freeletics is something special.
 I know a lot of people who became very good friends through training together.
-It’s more than a sport.
-It is a platform for bonding people who think and feel alike.
-Let me tell you a story: I went to Vienna, Austria recently.
-I told the Vienna Facebook group that I was coming, they have a big group over there.
+It’s more than a sport, it's a platform for connecting people who think and feel alike.
+Here's a story: I went to Vienna, Austria recently.
+I told the Vienna Facebook group that I was coming - they have a big group over there.
 They were really nice and I didn’t even have to pay for a hotel.
 Someone invited me to stay at his house, he showed me the city, and introduced me to other Free Athletes.
 Freeletics is more than a sport, it’s a big family.”

 Did you experience any difficulties when you started?
 How did you overcome them?